Business Valuation: The Income Approach

 Keep reading to learn all about the income approach business valuation formula.

 In the income approach of business valuation, a business is valued at the present value of its future earnings or cash flows.
-These cash flows or future earnings are determined by projecting the earnings of the business and then adjusting them for changes in growth rates, taxes, cost structure, and others.
+These are determined by projecting the earnings of the business and then adjusting them for changes in growth rates, taxes, cost structure, and others.

 The present value is determined using a discount rate which reflects the required rate of return for an investor.
 The income approach is a powerful and effective method as it does not rely on any past similar transactions in the market.
 Nonetheless, since the value used is highly sensitive to estimates of growth rate and the required rate of return, these inputs have to be sound.
 There are different methods under this as well.